sourcehut-mirrors/chawan/doc/troubleshooting.md

 Right click -> select text, then right click -> copy selection.

+If Chawan complains about xsel, either install it or edit `external.copy-cmd` and `external.paste-cmd` to your liking.

 ## Why do I get strange/incorrect/ugly colors?

 Chawan's display capabilities depend on what your terminal reports.
 In